|

 The signedness is determined from input argument.

-Choose between vector shift/rotate by vector and vector shift/rotate by scalar
+calculated in the same way above.
+Choose between vector shift/rotate by vector and vector shift/rotate by

-Check whether we have vector <op> {x,x,x,x} where x could be a scalar variable or a constant.
-Transform vector <op> {x,x,x,x} ==> vector <op> scalar.
+scalar Check whether we have vector <op> {x,x,x,x} where x

-The rtl expander will expand vector/scalar as vector/vector if necessary.
-Don't bother converting the stmt here.
+vector <op> {x,x,x,x} ==> vector <op> scalar.
+The rtl expander will expand vector/scalar as vector/vector

+might be turned into an exclusive OR toggling the sign bit.
 For very wide vectors, try using a smaller vector mode.

+so skip these checks.
 There is no operation in hardware, so fall back to scalars.

 Leave expression untouched for later expansion.